-Cheryl’s passion for Commedia dell’Arte was ignited at university when she spent several summers studying in France with John Rudlin.
-She went on to train in physical performance with leading experts including Philippe Gaulier, Marcello Magni, Antonio Fava and mask-maker and director Michael Chase.
-Working with her own performance company, Kabosh, in the mid-90’s, Cheryl devised Commedia dell’Arte shows that played festivals in London, Edinburgh, France and Ireland.
-During her professional freelance career, Cheryl has performed at Hampstead Theatre, Bloomsbury Theatre, Yvonne Arnaud Guildford, Camden People’s Theatre, Young Vic, C Venues Edinburgh and Cairo Opera House.
+Cheryl’s passion for Commedia dell’Arte was ignited at university when she spent several summers studying in France with John Rudlin, author of Commedia dell’Arte: An Actor’s Handbook.
+She went on to train in physical performance at Ecole Philippe Gaulier, in the 90’s, when Philippe ran his school in London.
+Her teachers there also included Marcello Magni and Anabel Arden.
+Whilst at Gaulier’s school, Cheryl met mask-maker and director Mike Chase who soon became her muse and informal mentor.
+Over the years, Cheryl has continued to hone her technique with leading experts including the maestro Antonio Fava.
+Working with her own performance company, Kabosh, in the mid-90’s, Cheryl devised Commedia dell’Arte shows touring festivals in London, Edinburgh, France and Ireland.
+During her professional freelance career, Cheryl has performed in the USA, Canada, France, Finland, Greece, Egypt, Ireland and throughout the UK.

 “As a child I loved watching Harold Lloyd and the slapstick of Laurel and Hardy.
 I longed to be able to crack jokes and make people laugh myself, but the words, ‘you either have it or you don’t’ echoed in my ears.
 It was not until much later that I found that comedy was something you could learn.
-Working now with traditional-style Renaissance masks I came to understand the principles and techniques of comedy.”
+Working with traditional-style Renaissance masks provided the foundation I needed to learn the techniques of comedy.”

 Learning Through Theatre is fully insured and all employees have current enhanced DBS clearance.